-Drowning Pool's debut record Sinner turns 20 this year, and so with it does "Bodies" — the album's biggest single … and quite possibly the platonic ideal of a kick-ass nu-metal track.
+Release don June 5th, 2001, Drowning Pool's debut record, Sinner, is best known, of course, for including "Bodies" — the album's biggest single, and quite possibly the platonic ideal of a kick-ass nu-metal track.

 Take just the first 10 seconds of the song for example.
 "Bodies" kicks off with one of the most badass uses of whispered lyrics ever: Let the bodies hit the floor/Let the bodies hit the floor/Let the bodies hit the floor/Let the bodies hit the … before singer Dave Williams completes the line with a blood-curdling scream over a nasty riff.